The following farms and ranches have certified

 by several local stores, are featured in two local farmers markets and

 enjoy a solid repeat customer base.

-I sell meat and garlic year round and in 2007
+I sell meat and garlic year round and have

 added a greenhouse hoping to extend my growing season.
 It is a blessing,